Desperate to know what fabulous acts we’ve got planned for East Riding this Autumn? Come on in and find out…

 Mind-blowing theatre, toe-tapping music and the story behind one the most powerful women in British trade union history will keep audiences in East Yorkshire fired up throughout the autumn months.

-ArtERY Live returns this October with a total of sixteen awe-inspiring shows which are sure to a create a buzz in village halls and community centres throughout the area.
+ArtERY Live returns this October with a variety of awe-inspiring shows which are sure to a create a buzz in village halls and community centres throughout the area.

 This will be followed by tales of espionage and adventure from Fluff Productions (www.fluffproductions.co.uk)

 Agent of Influence: The Secret Life of Pamela More, explores the dilemna faced by Lady Pamela – fashion columnist and socialite, who is recruited by MI5 to keep notes on Wallis Simpson and Edward VIII, both of whom are suspected of colluding with the German Embassy.
 Pamela soon discovers that what began as a thrilling adventure has led to a deadly struggle for power in a world in the shadow of war.
 Will she succeed in her quest?
 Come along and find out!
 This show has received rave reviews from audiences all over the country, and will provide an explosive start to the new season.